tanvividyala/cuisine-classifier/README.md

 The resulting p-value was 0.115, which is greater than 0.05.
 This means that we fail to reject the null hypothesis and the missingness of ratings does not depend on the minutes column.

 #### Permutation Test for ratings and n_ingredients
-**Null Hypothesis**: The distribution of n_ingredients when ratings is missing is the same as the distribution of n_ingredients when ratings is not missing.
+**Null Hypothesis**: The distribution of n_ingredients when ratings is missing is the same as the distribution of n_ingredients when ratings is not missing. <br>
 **Alternate Hypothesis**: The distribution of n_ingredients when ratings is missing is not the same as the distribution of n_ingredients when ratings is not missing.

 The red line below represents the observed statistic: